-Relocation refers to the transfer of asylumseekers from one EU Member State to another which assumes responsibility for processing their applications.
-People who arrive on relocation are afforded the same protections as any other asylum-seeker under the law.
+Relocation refers to the transfer of asylumseekers or refugees from one EU Member State to another which assumes responsibility for processing their applications.
+People who arrive on relocation as asylum seekers are afforded the same protections as any others under the law.